-I. STU JDENT INF ORMATION Student Na ame: MSIS# (select one guidance d for addition Career Cluster: (select one) Refer to guidance document for additional information Agriculture, Food, and Natural Resources Architecture and Construction Arts, A/V Technology, and Communication Business, Management, and Administration ☐ Health Science ion ☐ Hospitality and Tourism ☐ Human Sciences ☐ Information Technology ☐ Law, Public Safety, Corrections, and Security ty □ Manufacturing □ Marketing □ STEM □ Transportation, □ Distribution, and Logistics II. ' TRADITION IAL DIPLOMA AND ENDORSEMEN T OPTION S (select at least one) Academic Endorsement (26 Credits) Date Selected: (26 Credits) Date Career and Technical (CTE) Endorsement (26 Credits) Date Selected: s) Date Earn an overal ll GPA of 2.5.
-Earn an overall GPA of 2.5.
+I. STU JDENT INF ORMATION Student Na ame: MSIS# Career Cluster: (select one) Refer to guidance document for additional information Agriculture, Food, and Natural Resources Architecture and Construction Arts, A/V Technology, and Communications Business, Management, and Administration ☐ Education and Training ☐ Finance ☐ Government and Public Administrat ☐ Health Science ion ☐ Hospitality and Tourism ☐ Human Sciences ☐ Information Technology ☐ Law, Public Safety, Corrections, and Security ty □ Manufacturing □ Marketing □ STEM □ Transportation, □ Distribution, and Logistics II. ' TRADITION IAL DIPLOMA AND ENDORSEMEN T OPTION S (select at least one) Academic Endorsement (26 Credits) Date Selected: Career and Technical (CTE) Endorsement (26 Credits) Date Selected: s) Date Date Distinguished Academic Endorsement (28 Credits) Date Selected: Earn an overall GPA of 2.5.
 Earn an overall GPA of 3.0.
-Courses must (CPC) requirer meet MS IHL College Preparatory Curriculum ments.
-Must complete a four-course sequential program of study. of study.
-Earn four additional Carnegie units for a total of 28 (four science and four social studies credits) (ACT sub scor by postsecond colleges and H and community college-readiness benchmarks res of 17 in English and 19 in math as approved lary for non-remediation at most community HL college-ready courses in senior year or the Γ score as defined by IHL).
-Earn two additional Carnegie units for or a total of 2 26.
+Courses must meet MS IHL College Preparatory Curriculum (CPC) requirements.
+Must complete a four-course sequential program of study of study.
+Earn four additional Carnegie units for a total of 28 (four scien and four social studies credits) Earn MS IHL and community college-readiness benchmarks (ACT sub scores of 17 in English and 19 in math as approved by postsecondary for non-remediation at most community colleges and IHL college-ready courses in senior year or the equivalent SAT score as defined by IHL).
+Earn two additional Carnegie units for a total of 26.
 Courses must me et MS IHL CPC recommended requirements.
 Earn two addi tional Carnegie units for a total of 26.
 Earn silver level on ACT WorkKeys. established by AC lege-readiness benchmarks on each subtest CT (18 in English and 22 in math or SAT tablished by College Board and IHL).

-Must succes sfully complete one of the following: Must successfully complete one of the following: Must successfully complete one of the following: One AP course with a C or higher and take the appropriate AP exam One CTE dual credit or earn articulated credit in the high school CTE course One AP course with a B or higher and take the appropriate AP exam One Diploma Program-IB course with a C or higher and take the appropriate IB exams Work-based learning experience or career pathway experience One Diploma Program-IB course with a B or higher and take the appropriate IB exams One academic dual-credit course with a C or higher in the course Earn a State Board of Education-approved national credential One academic dual-credit course with a B or higher in the course III.
-REC QUIREMENTS AND RECOMMENDATIONS Date Met Requirements Student identifies an endorsement prior to entering ninth g grade.
+Must successfully complete one of the following: Must successfully complete one of the following: Must successfully complete one of the following: One AP course with a C or higher and take the appropriate AP exam One CTE dual credit or earn articulated credit in the high school CTE course One AP course with a B or higher and take the appropriate AP exam One Diploma Program-IB course with a C or higher and take the appropriate IB exams Work-based learning experience or career pathway experience One Diploma Program-IB course with a B or higher and take the appropriate IB exams One academic dual-credit course with a C or higher in the course Earn a State Board of Education-approved national credential One academic dual-credit course with a B or higher in the course III.
+REC QUIREMENTS AND RECOMMENDATIONS Date Met Requirements Student identifies an endorsement prior to entering ninth g Student identifies an endorsement prior to entering ninth grade.
 Endorsement requirements can only be changed with parental permission.
 (Refer to Section VI for parent signature.)
 For early release, student must have met college- or career- student must meet ALL of the following: -readiness benchmarks (ACT sub scores of 17 in English and 19 in math or earner d a Silver level on ACT WorkKeys or SAT equivalency sub scores).
 Alternately, a Have a 2.5 GPA On track to meet diploma requirements Passed or met all MAAP assessment requirements for Date Met Concurrently enrolled in Essentials of College Math Recommendations or Essentials of College Literacy Date Met For early graduation, a student should successfully complet te an area of endorsement.
 Student should take a math or math equivalency senior year ır.